 The word “whiskey” comes from the Gaelic word ‘uisge’, short for ‘uisge beatha’ meaning “water of life”.
 Whiskey was originally used medicinally as both an internal and an external antibiotic.

+Distilling techniques were brought to Ireland and Scotland between 1100 and 1300 by monks.
 The manufacturing of distilled spirits was limited to apothecaries and monasteries until the late 15th century.
-Whiskey made its way to North America with Irish and Scottish immigrants and has spread across the globe as well.
-Whisky has gone through many ups and downs over the years.
-The start where the Great French Wine Blight in 1880, a plague that destroyed the vast majority of French vineyards, caused a big decrease in wine production and therefore increase in the demand for whisky.
-Then in the World Wars, the reduced working distilleries from around 150 in 1900 to only 15 in 1933.
-Due to the length of time needed to create whisky the supply and demand became a guessing game.
-The 1980’s were another trying time for whisky as vodka and white rum were just discovered by the rest of the world and became popular.
+Whiskey then made its way to North America with Irish and Scottish immigrants and has since become popular across the globe.
+With an interesting history, the plague of The Great French Wine Blight in 1880 destroyed a vast majority of French vineyards, causing a substantial decrease in wine production and an increase in the demand for whisky.
+Later, during the World Wars, working distilleries were reduced from 150 in 1900 to only 15 in 1933 due in part to the lengthy time needed to distill whisky.
+The supply and demand of the spirit became a guessing game. and in the 1980s, vodka and white rum became popular, adding to the dilemma.

 Today, the Scotch Whisky Association reports that 41 bottles of Scotch Whisky are shipped from Scotland to 175 markets around the world each second, totaling over 1.28 billion bottles every year.
 A comeback of grand proportions.